 Inserts, Back of Book Advertising

 Prevents the publisher from selling any part of the book for advertising space.

 Next Publication of Author's Work

-Stipulates that the book contracted will be the next work of the author (i.e., he or she won't publish something before it comes out).
+Stipulates that the book contracted will be the latest work of the author (i.e., she won't publish something else before it comes out).

 Outlines the publisher's first right of refusal for the author's future work.

 Dictates the reversion of rights to the author if the publisher decides to cease publishing new editions of the work, letting it go out of print.

 Dictates procedure to remaining copies of the work, if the publisher decides to no longer keep the book in print.